 Check whether bits of food or stray utensils are blocking the drain – if it’s clear, there might be a bigger problem that needs a repair.

 3. Your dishes are left cold

 Your dishwasher uses a heating element to wash your dishes in a hot water cycle.
-If the element is broken, your dishwasher will carry on with the cycle, using cold water – not ideal for a hygienic clean.
+If the element is broken, your dishwasher will carry on with the cycle but with cold water.
+Not ideal for a hygienic clean!